MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.12.1 Video Chat

-We will have a tester attempt to start a video chat after joining a group.
-If the third-party video chat app opens and the tester can talk to all other members, the feature is successfully implemented.
+The Video Chat feature will be tested by verifying that a third-party application, such as Skype or Google Hangouts, creates a video conference meeting that includes all members of a group.
+A successful implementation of the feature means that the chosen third-party tool opened up on a separte window and started a video conference with all the members of a group.

 ### 4.2.13 FERPA Compliant